lvs1974/GenerateKernelPanic/README.md

 KernelPanic
 ==================

-Simulate a siple kernel panic
+Simulate a very simple kernel panic (division by zero).